AdaptableTools/showcase-server-side-row-model/README.md

 - [Pivot Layouts](https://docs.adaptabletools.com/guide/handbook-layouts-pivot)
 - [Custom Sorts](https://docs.adaptabletools.com/guide/handbook-sorting-custom)

-**Note: The code is provided as a Starter Guide for demonstration purposes only - it's NOT production ready and shouldn't be used as is**
+**Note: The code is provided as a Starter Guide for demonstration purposes only: it's NOT production ready and shouldn't be used as is**

 Additionally, the example includes a small subset of the huge number of other features in AdapTable - which are available in Server-Side Row Model with **no** custom code required: